Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the Non-parametric Bootstrap: Simulation Study

 Given values for all of the $\beta_m$, $\widetilde{n}_i$ is obtained by solving the equation

-On physical grounds we expect the relation between the observations $\widetilde n_i$ and $\widetilde \Phi_i$ to be monotonic: a greater flux leads to a greater signal even in the presence of nonlinearity.
-Hence, there is a unique real solution.
+Because we restrict our analyis to well-behaved instruments with monotonic responses, there is a unique real solution.
 Finally, Gaussian white noise (electrical noise) with standard deviation $10^{-3}$ is added to the $\widetilde{n}_i$ to yield $n_i$.
+Because of the arbitrarily chosen nonzero value for $\beta_0 = -0.5$, $-0.5\lessapprox n_i\lessapprox 0.5$.